devbxtzz/bodabee_landing/README.md

-# Bodabee
+# EcstasyBikes

-A React landing page for Bodabee a Safari Share mobile app.
+A React landing page for EcstasyBikes a Safari Share mobile app.

-You can visit the live Demo on bodabee.vercel.app/.
+You can visit the live Demo on EcstasyBikes.vercel.app/.

 ## Tech Stack